 Feeling alone in your relationship with Netflix?
-Drown your sorrows in other people’s misery as the funniest story tellers around, including Brent Morin, Orny Adams, Debra DiGiovanni and Tom Papa band together to recount everything from their most cringe-worthy dating experiences, to the highs and woes of marriage, to the inevitably hilarious moments that come with raising a family.
-Metropolis July 21 and 22.
+Drown your sorrows in other people’s misery as the funniest story tellers around, including Brent Morin, Orny Adams, Debra DiGiovanni, Tom Papa, Jerry Rocha and host Jim Breuer band together to recount everything from their most cringe-worthy dating experiences, to the highs and woes of marriage, to the inevitably hilarious moments that come with raising a family.
+Metropolis July 21 and 22 presented by National Bank Club Series.

 StarringAbout the show